 Swap the book with a fellow student.

-If another student has a book that your student needs and he has one that the other student needs, a barter or swap may make sense.
+If another student has a book that your student needs and they have one that the other student needs, a barter or swap may make sense.

 Sell the book back to the bookstore.